sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 You might respond by saying,

 "Kresk wants that acorn!
-I Hack and Slash the squirrel!"
+I Mix It Up with the squirrel!"

-It would be bizarre, but completely within the rules for the GM to write up some stats for the squirrel (1 Stamina, 1 attack power), and begin a melee combat between Kresk and the squirrel, and ask you to flip Strength to resolve the Hack and Slash move.
+It would be bizarre, but completely within the rules for the GM to write up some stats for the squirrel (1 Stamina, 1 attack power), and begin a melee combat between Kresk and the squirrel, and ask you to flip Strength to resolve the Mix It Up move.

 But the GM will more likely interpret your action, as described, as having a *certain* outcome.
 Perhaps the GM will respond: